How Sound Works -

 organ called the cochlea, which uses little

-hairs that vibrate with sound waves in the fluid
+hairs that vibrate with the waves in the fluid

 signals that the nerves then send to the brain.